gitpan/App-MtAws/README.md

 + 6) Non-ASCII characters in PATTERNS are supported.

 ## Additional command line options
-NOTE: Any command line option can be used in config file as well.
+NOTE: Any command line option can be used in config file as well, but options specified on command line override options specified in config.

 1. `concurrency` (with `sync`, `upload-file`, `restore`, `restore-completed` commands) - number of parallel upload streams to run. (default 4)